Greef Karga: Portrayal

 Upon first reading the part, Weathers said Greef Karga reminded him of film director, screenwriter, and actor John Huston, particularly his performance in the film Chinatown (1974).
 He felt there was a theatricality and "larger than life" quality to the character, and he deliberately performed some of his lines in a showy and melodramatic way as a result.
-Weathers' casting was first announced on December 12, 2018, though rumors had been had been discussed on the Making Star Wars podcast and other Internet sites two months prior to the formal announcement.
+Weathers' casting was first announced on December 12, 2018, though rumors had been discussed on the Making Star Wars podcast and other Internet sites two months prior to the formal announcement.
 Weathers called The Mandalorian one of the "most exciting projects" of his career, saying: "Being a part of this is one of the greatest things that's happened in all of the years that I've been in entertainment."
 He said he was very impressed by the quality of writing in the scripts, and that he particularly enjoyed his character's shifting allegiances and unpredictable about-faces: "It's much more interesting to play someone who is not all of one thing, not one-dimensional. ...
 Certainly with Greef, you have to really keep your eye on him."

 Weathers said he knew little about Greef Karga's backstory before playing the character, and that he did not want to know it because he felt the mystery helped him convey a sense of ambiguity.
 Regarding Greef's history, Weathers said, "I didn't ask it.
 I didn't care.
 I didn't want to know."
 However, he also added: "If I had to guess, he was going through some dark times.
 He was doing maybe some pretty dark stuff."
-Weathers is slated to direct an episode of The Mandalorian in the second season.
-He will be the second cast member of The Mandalorian to also direct an episode, after IG-11 actor Taika Waititi.